Last Updated: October 3, 2017

 8. Children under 18

 Our service is not intended for users under the age of 18, and we do not knowingly collect any personal information from children under 18.
 If we become aware that a person submitting information is under 18, we will attempt to delete the information as soon as possible.
-According to our Terms of Service, all users represent that they are at least 18.
+According to our Terms of Service, all users represent that they are at least 18 years old.

 9. For California Users